HL7/smart-app-launch/fsh/ig-data/input/pages/scopes-and-launch-context.md

 ### Standalone apps

 Standalone apps that launch outside the EHR do not have any EHR context at the outset.
-These apps must explicitly request EHR context by using the following
+These apps must explicitly request EHR context.
+The EHR SHOULD provide the requested context if requested by the following scopes, unless otherwise noted:
-scopes:

 #### Requesting context with scopes

 Requested Scope | Meaning
 ---------|-------------------
+`launch/patient` | Need patient context at launch time (FHIR Patient resource).
+The EHR SHALL be capable of providing  patient context, and SHOULD do so if `launch/patient` is requested together with `patient/` data scopes (e.g., `patient/*.*`).
-`launch/patient` | Need patient context at launch time (FHIR Patient resource) `launch/encounter` | Need encounter context at launch time (FHIR Encounter resource) (Others)| This list can be extended by any SMART EHR if additional context is required.
+`launch/encounter` | Need encounter context at launch time (FHIR Encounter resource).
+(Others)| This list can be extended by any SMART EHR if additional context is required.

 If an application requests a clinical scope which is restricted to a single patient (e.g. `patient/*.read`), and the authorization results in the EHR granting that scope, the EHR SHALL establish a patient in context.
 The EHR MAY refuse authorization requests including `patient/` that do not also include a valid `launch/patient` scope, or it MAY infer the `launch/patient` scope.